artdecocode/fpj/README.md

 ## `async fpj(`<br/>&nbsp;&nbsp;`dirname: string,`<br/>&nbsp;&nbsp;`packageName: string,`<br/>&nbsp;&nbsp;`opts?: FPJConfig,`<br/>`): FPJReturn`

 Returns the resolved entry point to the package.
+It will start checking for the presence of packages using Node's algorithm by resolving the `node_modules` folder first inside of the given _dirname_, then if not found, traverse up and repeat, until root of the OS is reached.

-The preference will be given to the `module` field specified in the `package.json`.
+The preference of the `entry` output will be given to the `module` field specified in the _package.json_.
 If the `main` is found instead, it will be indicated with `hasMain` property on the returned object.

 __<a name="type-fpjconfig">`FPJConfig`</a>__: The options for `fpj`.